 Another option in rural areas is farmstays on working farms, and B&Bs or guesthouses; the last two, predominantly found in the south and east and Tasmania, can be anything from someone’s home to your own colonial cottage.
 Farmstays are even more variable; some offer very upmarket comforts, at others you’ll bunk down in vacant shearers’ quarters.
 Their attraction is that they are always in out-of-the-way locations, and may provide a chance to participate in the working of the farm, or take advantage of guided tours around the property on horseback or by 4WD.

 There’s a lot of budget accommodation in Australia, and although more shambolic operations don’t survive for long, standards are variable.
-Official YHA youth hostels are pretty dependable – if often relatively expensive – and in most places the rules and regulations have been dropped in the face of competition, especially from the VIP Backpacker Card network, now as useful and as widely known as YHA.
+The number of YHA youth hostels is falling in the face of stiff competition from private operators.
+So, a private network like the VIP Backpacker Card is now as useful and as widely known as YHA.
 Another well-known name is Nomads, which also issues a membership card entitling holders to plenty of discounts.

 Some establishments prohibit the use of personal sleeping bags (for the sake of hygiene) and instead provide all bedding, generally free or at a small charge.
 It might be a good idea to carry at least a sheet sleeping bag for the few hostels that don’t provide linen.